[2.5] Sovyn's Lazy Pally - Tanky Templar with Max Block

 Another very affordable choice for level 66+ is the Callinellus Malleus mace.

-For Rich Folks - For characters over approximately level 85, you will want a weapon with a good critical strike chance along with good damage.
-Doryani's Catalyst is a relatively affordable unique and excellent choice.
-Since it is so good for the cost, Doryani's Catalyst is what the final skill tree is designed around.
+For Rich Folks - For characters over approximately level 75, you will want a weapon with a good critical strike chance along with good damage.
+Depending on your attack skill choice, I recommend one of the relatively affordable endgame unique weapons.
+These include Bino's Kitchen Knife, Scaeva, or Doryani's Catalyst.

-If you already have one (if not just get a Doryani's), you may want to go with a high critical strike chance rare weapon (sceptre, dagger, claw) with 350 or more physical DPS as this may be usable.
-If you are looking at this section before having taken Resolute Technique off of your tree, note that Doryani's still works very well (you can equip it at level 75) or a high physical damage rare without any additional critical strike chance is fine.
+If you already have one (if not just get one of the above), you may want to go with a high critical strike chance rare weapon (sceptre, dagger, claw) with 350 or more physical DPS as this may be usable.
+Or a high physical damage rare without any additional critical strike chance, although not ideal, will work acceptably.

 For Most Folks - The Anvil is a unique amulet that is nearly required to max block earlier on -- assuming you can live with its drawbacks.
 Another top choice is Stone of Lazhwar, which is quite nice with this build, especially for maps.
 It will add a healthy chance to block spells with this build, which does make a noticeable difference in areas filled with spell casters.